basilhussain/stm8-lin-checksum/README.md

 By default, without specifying any further options to `make`, the library compiles for the medium memory model.

 To compile for the large memory model (i.e. SDCC's `--model-large` option), give an additional argument of `MODEL=large` to `make`.
-If your code that you will be linking with is compiled using `--model-large`, then you will need to build this library as such too.
+If your code that you will be linking with is compiled using `--model-large` (typically the case for STM8 devices with 32 kB or more of flash), then you will need to build this library as such too.

 # Usage